 It was then that the red mist that had descended began to clear and I immediately realised what I’d done.
 Oh My God.
 What the hell had I done?
 I was going to be in so much trouble.
 Malfoy was standing in front of me, covered in bogies and huge orange boils with bat wings coming out of his back, apparently paralysed like I was.
 Usually I would have laughed at this sight, but I was still in too much shock.
 Even if I had wanted to laugh, I still wasn’t in control of my mouth.
 In fact I was pretty certain, it was still hanging open, ready to fire the next curse at Malfoy, before I had been immobilised.
 I could only imagine what I looked like, with my already frizzy hair, now having reached the floor and billowing out like the train of a dress behind me.

 Professor Haven then came into view and I felt my stomach squirm.
-She was not happy.
+It didn't take a genius to work out that she was not happy.
 She waved her wand again and I felt my hair retract to its usual length and watched as Malfoy’s appearance too returned to normal.
 I was kind of disappointed.
 He suited having bat wings.
 She then muttered a spell which allowed us to move again.
 I glanced around the class room and my jaw dropped in horror.

 Only a minute before, it had just been me and Malfoy.
 I hadn’t been able to see or hear anything else.
 All I had known was that I was angry and I wanted to hurt him.
 As I gazed around the classroom, I gazed at a scene of complete and utter destruction.
 Our deflected hexes had clearly found targets elsewhere.
 Jars that sat on the shelves around the classroom lay shattered; their contents splattered against the wall and on the floor.
 I realised that half the occupants of the room were cowering behind their desks and the other half that hadn’t quite made it to cover, were covered in red angry boils.
 I looked around confused as to why they were covered in boils, when my gaze fell onto a cauldron that currently lay in a mangled mess.
 I guess it had exploded, sending potion flying across the classroom.
 I wondered which one of us had hit that.
 I prayed with all my magic that it hadn’t been me.